2021 Norwegian parliamentary election: Government formation

 Government pre-negotiations took place at Hurdalsjøen Hotel in Hurdal municipality after Trygve Slagsvold Vedum and the Centre Party opted for pre-negotiations with the Socialist Left Party before subsequent government negotiations.
 These negotiations began on 23 September and lasted until 29 September (excluding the weekend), when the Socialist Left Party, led by Audun Lysbakken, withdrew from negotiations citing their disagreement with the Labour Party and the Centre Party, in particular over issues of petroleum and welfare.
 To the press, he reassured that the party was open for future negotiations and would be going into opposition for the time being.
 At a press conference later that day, along with Vedum, Støre announced that the Labour Party and the Centre Party had started negotiations for a minority government.
 On 8 October, Støre and Vedum announced that the new government's platform (Hurdalsplattformen) would be presented on 13 October and that they were ready to form a government, which was formalized for 14 October, and the Støre Cabinet was formed that day.

 As a minority coalition, the government has to rely on opposition parties to pass budget motions.
 For both the 2021 and 2022 budgets, the government was able to come to an agreement with the Socialist Left Party.

+Donations

+According to Statistisk sentralbyrå, a total of 94.98 million NOK in campaign contributions was raised by all political parties in 2021.